ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/2_PAC.md

 ###  Compression of a Fully Connected Network

 In a similar way, the layer matrices of a fully connected network can be compressed in such a way as to maintain a reasonable level of performance.
-A similar compression on how to do this is detailed in Algorithm \ref{Algorithm-Layer Compression}.
+A similar compression on how to do this is detailed in Algorithm 3.
 Throughout we will let $\mathbf{w}$ parameterize our classifier.
 It can just be thought of as a list of layer matrices for our neural network.

 <font size="3"> **Algorithm 3 $(A,\epsilon,\eta)$**</font>
 > **Require** Layer matrix $A\in\mathbb{R}^{n_1\times n_2}$, error parameters $\epsilon,\eta$.\
 **Ensure** Returns $\hat{A}$ such that for all vectors $\mathbf{u},\mathbf{v}$ we have that $$\mathbb{P}\left(\left\vert\mathbf{u}^\top\hat{A}\mathbf{v}-\mathbf{u}^\top A\mathbf{v}\right\vert\geq\epsilon\Vert A\Vert_F\Vert\mathbf{u}\Vert\Vert\mathbf{v}\Vert\right)\leq\eta$$\
 Sample $k=\frac{\log(\frac{1}{\eta})}{\epsilon^2}$ random matrices $M_1,\dots,M_k$ with $\mathrm{i.i.d}$ entries $\pm1$.\
-**for** $k^\prime=1\to k$\
+**for** $k^\prime=1\to k$ **do**\
 ----Let $Z_{k^\prime}=\langle A,M_{k^\prime}\rangle M_{k^\prime}$\
 **end for**\
 **return** $\hat{A}=\frac{1}{k}\sum_{k^\prime=1}^kZ_{k^\prime}$